NerdyMunchies/Simple-Exercises-In-NodeRED/Exercise- Earthquake Monitoring/README.md

 <div align=center ng-bind-html="msg.payload | trusted"></div>
 ```

 * In parallel, add an **HTTP request** node that will call the web service we created earlier.
-The data returned will be displayed on map through the *worldmap* endpoint, stored in a Cloudant database and analyzed to plot a chat of earthquake frequency per continent
+The data returned will be displayed on map through the *worldmap* endpoint, stored in a Cloudant database and analyzed to plot a chat of earthquake frequency per continent. <em>MAKE</em> sure to edit the **HTTP request** node and replace *<HOSTNAME>* with your nodered application hostname.

 ![img](images/19.png)